 Country specific conclusions and recommendations should provide the SUN government focal point with the information needed to improve the coverage and content of their national nutrition plan, enrich MSP membership to implement the nexus, and thereby increase the collective efficiency of the nutrition specific and nutrition sensitive actions and results in the country.

-The Global Nutrition Cluster and the Scaling Up Nutrition (SUN) Movement Secretariat agreed that two to three SUN countries where the Nutrition Cluster has been activated will be selected for the study.
+The GNC and SUN Secretariat agreed that two to three SUN countries where the Nutrition Cluster has been activated will be selected for the study.
 The countries will be selected based on existing levels of coordination capacity at national and subnational level and overall positive disposition of the main stakeholders to accommodate each other’s needs to make the nexus work for the affected population.

 It is noted that other studies are currently being planned for 2020 that could also cover some of the objectives; the SUN Movement Secretariat’s in depth country reviews for four to six countries and the ENN (MQSUN+ funded) “Investigating the implementation of multisectoral nutrition programmes at a subnational level” in three countries.